-Objectives
+Objectives:

-- Compare birth weights and growth rates for 40 does separated equally into four breed groups - Angora/Nubian cross, Angora/Boer cross, purebred Nubian and purebred Boer - against averages of each breed group - Conduct taste tests among customers to assess mildness along a scale of 1 being a very mild goat flavor and 5 being very strong - Share study results with other producers in the Western region through presentations at conferences, market booths and on-farm visits
+1. Compare birth weights and growth rates for 40 does separated equally into four breed groups - Angora/Nubian cross, Angora/Boer cross, purebred Nubian and purebred Boer - against averages of each breed group.

+2. Conduct taste tests among customers to assess mildness along a scale of 1 being a very mild goat flavor and 5 being very strong.

+3. Share the results of the study with other producers in the Western region through presentations at conferences, market booths and on-farm visits.